Generic vs Brand Calculator

 Quality differences between specific generic and branded products.
 Variable purchase patterns (some categories bought less frequently).
 Price inflation that might differ between generic and branded over time.
 Store-specific pricing that may shift relationships.
 Coupons and promotions that sometimes reduce branded cost below generic.
 Subscription-based pricing on specific products.
 Discount club memberships that change the underlying cost structure.

-Common Generic vs Branded Mistakes
+Patterns Commonly Observed in Generic vs Branded

 Avoiding generics across all categories when some genuinely deliver equivalent quality.
 Adopting generics in categories where quality actually matters (some medications, specialty items).
 Not tracking the cumulative savings pattern across products.
 Treating occasional generic purchase as the habit rather than consistent substitution.
 Succumbing to marketing that creates false quality associations.
 Starting in high-stakes categories where generic failure is disappointing rather than low-stakes areas where generic works well.
 The calculator makes the lifetime value visible; category-specific judgments determine where generic substitution produces the compounding savings.

-An analysis suggests generic products reflect approximately $120.00 in potential differences over 10 years versus brand-name alternatives.
+An analysis suggests generic products reflect approximately 120.00 in potential differences over 10 years versus brand-name alternatives.

 Inputs